BLK3L53Y/MouseMover_v1.0/README.md

 ---

 ## Updates
-If using AHK v2, then use the .ahk file.
+If using AHK v2, then use the .ahk file from the MAIN branch.
 Alternatively, the .akh file has been compiled into and executable and is a .exe file.
 AHK v2 is not required to be installed if using the .exe file.
 Latest information can always be found here:
 - MAIN: https://github.com/BLK3L53Y/MouseMover_v1.0/tree/main
 - EXECUTABLE: https://github.com/BLK3L53Y/MouseMover_v1.0/tree/MouseMover_v1.0-Executable